GeneriicName/Utility-menu-py/README.md

 **Fix cockpit printers:** This deletes the appropriate registry keys.
 Useful only if your organization uses Jetro Cockpit.

+**Close outlook:** This will close outlook and lync (skype) related processes.

+**Export**: Export the current user's network printes and mapped drives into both a .txt file and a .bat file, the .bat file will attempt to re-install all the server-installed network printers or TCP/IP-WSD that were found on the server, as well as remap the network drives.

 **Fix 3 languages bug:** Fixes a bug when the same language is displayed twice.

 **Delete users folders:**, Choose users to delete their folders in order to cleans up space.
 If the user is in your domain, it'll show their display name to make it clearer which users you are deleting, will exclude the current user of the remote computer, as well as additonal users that you can configure in the config.json file